kaczla/list-lm/README.md

 - [Training BERT with Compute/Time (Academic) Budget](https://github.com/IntelLabs/academic-budget-bert) - Repository contains scripts for pre-training and finetuning BERT-like models with limited time and compute budget.
 - [transformer-deploy](https://github.com/ELS-RD/transformer-deploy) - Efficient, scalable and enterprise-grade CPU/GPU inference server for Hugging Face transformer models.
 - [tsai](https://github.com/timeseriesAI/tsai) - tsai is an open-source deep learning package built on top of Pytorch & fastai focused on state-of-the-art techniques for time series tasks like classification, regression, forecasting, imputation.
-- [UpTrain](https://github.com/uptrain-ai/uptrain) - An open-source framework to observe ML applications - ML monitoring and refinement toolkit.
+- [UpTrain](https://github.com/uptrain-ai/uptrain) - UpTrain is an open-source, data-secure tool for ML practitioners to observe and refine their ML models by monitoring their performance, checking for (data) distribution shifts, and collecting edge cases to retrain them upon.
 - [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher) - WeightWatcher (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.

 # GPU profiling links